 The first race, in 1935, was known as “Round the Houses” and the route ran 2.76 miles (4.44 km).
 The route was from William Street to Roxboro Road through Carey’s Road.
 It continued to Rosbrien Road through Punches Cross, O’Connell Avenue and back down O’Connell Street.
 The first place was taken by Luis Fontes who was driving an Alfa Romeo.

-The following pamphlet courtesy of Reg Morrow shows a map of the entire 1935 route as well as the local sponsors and a leader board pull out.
+The following pamphlet courtesy of Reg Morrow.
+It shows a map of the entire 1935 route, as well as the local sponsors and a leader board pull out.

 Grand Prix 1936

-John Fitzroy, the 9th Duke of Grafton, was killed in the 1936 race while driving a Bugatti.
+John Fitzroy, the 9th Duke of Grafton, was killed in the 1936 Grand Prix race while driving a Bugatti.
 The winner of this race was Alan Hutchinson in an MG.

-The 1936 Grand Prix race was filmed by British Pathe which also shows some familiar scenes around the city.
+The 1936 Grand Prix race was filmed by British Pathe.
+This film also shows some familiar scenes around the city.

-The final Grand Prix of this era in 1938 was won by J McClure in an MG.
+The last Grand Prix of this era in 1938 and the winner was J McClure driving an MG car.